yizhigou/appwepostme/README.md

 appwepostme
 ===========

-This is the theme of my blog(http://app.wepsot.me).
+This is the theme of my blog(http://app.wepsot.me) aka 应用铺子.

 You can use it on your own wordpress site.